CanaryBit Tower

 ...

-For more information about the possible arguments, please refer to each module Inputs tab (e.g. AWS module: Inputs)
+For more information about the expected arguments, please refer to each module Inputs tab (e.g. AWS: Inputs)

 With Attestation (recommended)